 SWSP II Participants

-SWSP II has four participants who will utilize the new pipeline capacity with Colorado-Big Thompson Project and Windy Gap Project water.
-These participants are funding the entire project.
+SWSP II has four participants who are funding the project and will utilize the new pipeline capacity with Colorado-Big Thompson Project and Windy Gap Project water.

 City of Boulder

 The City of Boulder owns and operates two water treatment plants that have a total capacity to treat approximately 55 million gallons of water per day and approximately 6.5 billion gallon of water per year.
 Water delivered from the SWSP II pipeline will be delivered to the city's Boulder Reservoir Water Treatment Plant.
 The Boulder Reservoir plant operates year-round to meet increased demand for water.